Nikolay1992167/BThomework/README.md

 * Module created 'application'
 * Modules created 'api' and 'core'
 * Configured files build.gradle.
-In the file build.gradle of module 'core' connected the library 'utils-1.3.5' using repository mavenLocal and dependency 'implementation 'ru.clevertec:utils:1.3.5''.
+In the file build.gradle of module 'core' connected the project 'utils' with dependency 'implementation project ('utils')'.
 For correct operation in submodule 'api' in the file build.gradle of module 'api' indicate dependency implementation project(':application:core').
 * In submodule 'api' in the package 'ru.clevertec' class created 'Utils'.